Making Shake 'N Bake Style Pork Chops in the Ninja Foodi is so quick and easy, AND they taste amazing!

 Make sure you mix it up well and break up any clumps of seasoning.

 I let my pork chops sit out for about 15-30 minutes to bring them to room temperature and then simply salt and pepper both sides.
 Seasoning in layers is the key to great flavor, but you don't need much.
-I used maybe ¼ tsp of fine grind sea salt and black pepper for 2 pork chops.
+I used maybe ¼ teaspoon of fine grind sea salt and black pepper for 2 pork chops.

 Beat 2 eggs in a shallow container for dipping the pork chops in.
 I use the coating trays from Pampered Chef, but any container will work as long as you can fit at least 1 pork chop in it.